apache/airflow/BREEZE.rst

   --additional-python-deps
           Additional python dependencies to use when building the images.

+  --additional-dev-deps
+          Additional apt dev dependencies to use when building the images.

+  --additional-runtime-deps
+          Additional apt runtime dependencies to use when building the images.

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images and start building images from scratch.
 This might take a long time.